You are listening to the Sean Hannity Radio Show Podcast.

 He knows exactly what I'm talking about with rules of engagement.

-Uh Buck, we'll start with you.
+Buck, we'll start with you.

 You know, Sean, I'm of two minds after last night.

-Uh, on the other side of it, though, this is a problem that unfortunately was allowed to rapidly deteriorate, particularly in the latter part of the Obama administration.
+On the other side of it, though, this is a problem that unfortunately was allowed to rapidly deteriorate, particularly in the latter part of the Obama administration.

-That by the end of the Obama administration, they had taken more territory than they had ever held since being toppled uh after the initial invasion.
+That by the end of the Obama administration, they had taken more territory than they had ever held since being toppled after the initial invasion.

 I mean, they had about 15,000 casualties in 2016.

-So it I think the Trump approach is gonna bear fruit for a variety of reasons, and I think that the speech last night was an essential starting point for it, but it is going to be a steep uphill climb.
+And I think that the speech last night was an essential starting point for it, but it is going to be a steep uphill climb.

 This is not an easy go.